-4.7 Private Parties; Bribery in the Private Sector.
+Private Parties; Bribery in the Private Sector.
 Private parties are covered in the same manner as are government officials.
-That is, no person may solicit or receive a bribe, and no person may give, offer, promise or authorize the giving of anything of value to a private party employed by a private sector (non-governmental) entity, directly or through an agent or other third party, to influence any action, to obtain an improper business advantage or to cause the other person to breach any of his/her duties to the private entity.
-This prohibition bars the giving, offering, promising, authorizing the transfer of, or receiving of not only cash, but of anything of value, as it does in the general provisions of Section 4 above.
+That is, no Company Person may solicit or receive a bribe, and no Company Person may give, offer, promise or authorize the giving of anything of value to a private party employed by a private sector (non-governmental) entity, directly or through an agent or other third party, to influence any action, to obtain an improper business advantage or to cause the other person to breach any of his or her duties to the private entity.
+This prohibition bars the giving, offering, promising, authorizing the transfer or receiving of, not only cash, but anything of value.

-4.8 U.S. Officials.
+U.S. Officials.
 The laws applicable to dealings with U.S. officials or employees are complex and easily violated.
 Typical business practices, such as business meals or entertainment expenditures, may violate federal law.
 As a result, special care must be taken when interacting with U.S. officials.

-- a.
-U.S. federal, state and local officials and employees are prohibited from accepting entertainment, meals, gifts, gratuities or other things of value.
+- U.S. federal, state and local officials and employees are prohibited from accepting entertainment, meals, gifts, gratuities or other things of value.
 Offering a benefit to a U.S. federal, state or local government official or employee or their family members may violate the law.
-Where offering a benefit violates the law, it may constitute bribery, and that can subject you to fines or jail time. - b.
-Company Persons who interact with government employees and government agencies are expected to know and abide by all applicable guidelines preventing unauthorized or illegal gifts and payments.

-Unless a proposed gift is clearly permitted under applicable laws and rules, or have approval from the General Counsel, you should assume the gift is prohibited.

-c.
-Keep in mind that these rules may apply even where the business courtesy is based purely on a personal or social relationship, rather than on the position of the government official or employee.
+Where offering a benefit violates the law, it may constitute bribery, and that can subject employees to fines or jail time. - Company Persons who interact with government employees and government agencies are expected to know and abide by all applicable guidelines preventing unauthorized or illegal gifts and payments. - Unless a proposed gift is clearly permitted under applicable laws and rules or approval from the Legal Department has been received, it should be assumed that such gift is prohibited. - Keep in mind that these rules may apply even where the business courtesy is based purely on a personal or social relationship, rather than on the position of the government official or employee.
 This determination is often fact-specific and requires legal analysis.
-If you have any questions about providing any type of gift to a government official or employee, contact the General Counsel.
+Any questions about providing any type of gift to a government official or employee should be directed to the Legal Department.

-4.9 Questions.
-Any questions concerning this policy or the applicability of the anti-bribery laws to specific situations or practices should be directed to the Company's General Counsel.
+Questions.
+Any questions concerning this policy or the applicability of the anti-bribery laws to specific situations or practices should be directed to the Legal Department.

-4.10 Acknowledgment.
-Each Company Person, if requested, will annually acknowledge in writing, in the form requested, that he or she understands the Company's policies with respect to anticorruption and is in compliance with it and will adhere to its provisions.
+Acknowledgment.
+Each Company Person, if requested, will annually acknowledge in writing, in the form requested, that they understand the Company's policies with respect to anti-corruption and is in compliance with such policies and will adhere to its provisions.

-5. Reporting
+Reporting

-If you suspect that any Company Person, or any other person acting for the Company, may have engaged in conduct inconsistent with the Company's policies with respect to anti-corruption, you must immediately contact the Company's General Counsel or use any other of the avenues of communication set forth in the Company's Open Door Policy, including anonymous reporting options.
+If any Company Person, or any other person acting for the Company, is suspected to have engaged in conduct inconsistent with the Company's policies with respect to anti-corruption, immediately contact the Legal Department or use any of the other avenues of communication set forth in the Company's Open Door Policy, including anonymous reporting options.
 No Company Person will be penalized or retaliated against in any way for reporting misconduct.

-II.
 International Business

-1. Anti-Boycott Regulations
+Anti-Boycott Regulations